Open All Year

 Greenditch Farm dates back to the year 1714, and the recently converted self-contained barn has been modernised with up to date facilities9.85 miles away

-Two beautiful new barn conversions on a working farm with private patios and south facing views along a tranquil valley.10.4 miles away
+Two beautiful barn conversions on a working farm with south facing views across open countryside.
+Nearby Chew Magna, Bristol and Bath.10.4 miles away